Costa-Gavras: Influences

-Legacy and Influence
+Legacy and influence

-Costa-Gavras films have been a significant influence on Political cinema.
+Costa-Gavras' films have been a significant influence on political cinema.
 Wade Major of the Directors Guild of America mentioned that, "With films like Z and Missing, Costa-Gavras almost single-handedly created the modern political thriller".
+When German Director Wim Wenders paid tribute to him in 2018 at the 31st European Film Awards in Seville, Spain, Wenders called him "One of the greatest filmmakers of our time."

-He has influenced directors such as Oliver Stone, William Friedkin and Steven Soderbergh.
-Stone mentioned that Costa-Gavras "was certainly one of my earliest role models,...I was a film student at NYU when Z came out, which we studied.
+He has influenced directors such as Oliver Stone, William Friedkin, Steven Soderbergh, Rachid Bouchareb, Mathieu Kassovitz, and Ben Affleck.

+Stone mentioned that Costa-Gavras "was certainly one of my earliest role models, ...
+I was a film student at NYU when Z came out, which we studied.
 Costa actually came over with Yves Montand for a screening and was such a hero to us.
-He was in the tradition of Gillo Pontecorvo's The Battle of Algiers and was the man in that moment... it was a European moment."
+He was in the tradition of Gillo Pontecorvo's The Battle of Algiers and was the man in that moment ... it was a European moment."

-The American filmmaker William Friedkin listed Z as one of his favorite films and mentioned the film's influence on him when directing his film The French Connection: "After I saw Z, I realized how I could shoot The French Connection.
+The American filmmaker William Friedkin listed Z as one of his favourite films and mentioned the film's influence on him when directing his film The French Connection: "After I saw Z, I realized how I could shoot The French Connection.
 Because he [Costa-Gavras] shot 'Z' like a documentary.
-It was a fiction film but it was made like it was actually happening.
+It was a fiction film, but it was made like it was actually happening.
 Like the camera didn't know what was gonna happen next.
 And that is an induced technique.
 It looks like he happened upon the scene and captured what was going on as you do in a documentary.
 My first films were documentaries too.
 So I understood what he was doing but I never thought you could do that in a feature at that time until I saw Z."

 The American filmmaker Steven Soderbergh listed Z as an inspiration on his film Traffic and even stated that he "wanted to make it like [Costa-Gavras's] Z".
 In 2020, Costa Gavras wrote the preface to the book Opération Condor, by French writer and journalist Pablo Daniel Magee.

+The French filmmaker Mathieu Kassovitz listed Costa-Gavras films (such as Z and The Confession) as influential to his work.

+The French filmmaker Rachid Bouchareb listed Z as an influence on his film Outside the Law.

+The American actor and filmmaker Ben Affleck listed Costa-Gavras's films as influences for his film Argo.

+In the television show “Chuck”, season 3 episode 3 “Chuck Versus the Angel de la Muerte” featured the fictional leader Alejandro Goya, who was looking to convert his nation of “Costa Gravis” from communism to democracy.
+Alejandro’s wife and one of his bodyguards attempt to undermine this effort, seemingly a reference to Costa-Gavras’ movie “Z”.